w3c/i18n-request/.github/ISSUE_TEMPLATE/request-review-for-a-spec-in-cr.md

 ---
 name: Request review for a spec in CR
 about: If your spec is already in CR, use this form.
-title: Document_name 2020-XX-XX > 2020-XX-XX
+title: Document_name 2020-xx-xx > 2020-xx-xx
 labels: CR, REVIEW REQUESTED, pending

 ---
-In the issue title add the document name followed by the date of this request, then the date of your proposed deadline for comments.
+In the issue title above add the document name followed by the date of this request, then the date of your proposed deadline for comments.

 - name of spec to be reviewed:
 - URL of spec:

-- pointer to any explainer for the spec:
-- any expected transition looming? date and type:
-- when would you like a reply from i18n WG?
+- What and when is your next expected transition?
-- information about what has changed since a previous review:
+- What has changed since any previous review?
-- information arising from any self-review):
+- Any information arising from a self-review?
-- where (and possibly how) to file issues arising:
+- Where and how to file issues arising?
+- Pointer to any explainer for the spec?

 Other comments: